ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Attributes that can be updated by this operation are location, metadata, device information and firmware.

-In order to get notified, the device needs to add a property change listener on those objects that it is interested,
+In order to get notified, the device needs to add a property change listener on those objects that it is interested.

 .. code:: java